whateverimsandy/myblog/posts/secondBlog.md

 ---
 # Ideation

 My idea was to have the background tranforms from a blank canvas that later on reveal a hidden message 'RMIT creative coding specialisation' underneath.

-Taking inspiraton from the stop-motion movie 'Coraline'
+Taking inspiraton from the stop-motion movie 'Coraline', there's a scene the mysterious tunnel appears leading her to a parallel world.
+I think it'll be interesting to have influence from this artform into my sketch

 ![Coraline crawling](./image/tunnel.jpg)

 ![tunnel](./image/coraline.jpg)